licel/jcardsim/README.md

 ![alt text](https://licel.ru/wp-content/uploads/DCA2013_Badge_Winner.jpg "jCardSim is a winner of Duke's Choice 2013")

-**Please note** that we moved our code repository here from Google Code.
+**Please note** that we moved our code repository from Google Code to GitHub.

-jCardSim is an open source simulator implements Java Card, v.2.2.1/2:
+jCardSim is an open source simulator for Java Card, v.2.2.1/2:

 * `javacard.framework.*`
 * `javacard.framework.security.*`